 Most assignments will be completed in MyMathLab (MML), but a few will be located in Blackboard.
 Please be aware of deadlines because once deadlines have passed, you will no longer have access to those assignments.
 You may turn your work in early if you wish.
+All assignments except tests will open the first day of class.
 Each test, including the final, will open one week prior to its deadline.
 Deadlines will not be changed for any reason!

-Homework: There will be 27 homework assignments in MML.
-These homework assignments will include some media problems in which you might have to view videos and PowerPoints or participate in animations or eManipulatives.
+Homework: There will be 25 homework assignments in MML.
+These homework assignments will include some media problems in which you might have to view videos and PowerPoints or participate in animations and eManipulatives.
 As long as you complete these media problems, you will receive credit for them.
 They should be very helpful for learning the material in that section.
 Homework problems given in MML may be reworked as many times as you wish, before the deadline, to get a 100 on the assignment.
 I encourage you to take advantage of this opportunity.
 After watching the videos, if you are still not sure how to work the problems, use the tab that says "Question Help" and click on "Help Me Solve This" or "View an Example".
 There will also be a few worksheets that will count as homework grades.
 These are located in Blackboard under Course Information in the folder titled Assignments Outside MML.
-They are also located in the Units folders.
-These will require that you type the answers in Word and send me the document as an attachment to a Blackboard message.
+These will require that you type the answers in Word or Excel and send me the document as an attachment to a Blackboard message.

 Discussions: There will be 2 discussion topics throughout the semester that are located in Blackboard and will count as homework grades.
-You can get to these from the Discussions link or from the Units folders.
+You can get to these from the Discussions link in the left column.
 You will have to make one new post, including all the required information, and at least one reply for each discussion.
 As long as you do so, you will receive a 100.
 I will also create question and answer discussions for each chapter.
 If you have any questions that you want to post to the entire class, you may do so here.